Scaling limit of soliton lengths in a multicolor box-ball system: Open questions and final remarks

-The $\kappa$-color BBS is known to have $\kappa$-tuple of invairant Young diagrams, where the `higher order' Young diagrams describe the internal degrees of the freedom of the solitons \cite{kuniba2018large}.
-It is our future work to extend the methods and result in the present paper for the first order Young diagram of the $\kappa$-color BBS into higher order Young diagrams.
+\textbf{Column length scaling of higher order invariant Young diagrams.} The $\kappa$-color BBS is known to have $\kappa$-tuple of invariant Young diagrams, where the `higher order' Young diagrams describe the internal degrees of the freedom of the solitons \cite{kuniba2020large}.
+It is our future work to extend the methods and results in the present paper for the first-order Young diagram of the $\kappa$-color BBS into higher-order Young diagrams.